Chrinonso/HNG-Internship-2/Readme.md

 - Your API should now be running on http://localhost:3000 or your preferred port.
 - Test the API

 Use a tool like Postman to send requests to your API to create, retrieve, update, and delete persons.
-You can navigate to the API documentation at the top foe an easy way to navigate around it.
+You can navigate to the API documentation at the top for an easy way to navigate around it.

 UML DIAGRAM
 Here is the link to the UML diagram;